 SEC.
-3.19 CONTRACT PERSONNEL BACKGROUND CHECKS
+3.19 CONTRACT PERSONNEL SECURITY BACKGROUND CHECKS AND INVESTIGATIONS

 The Department of Corrections shall require the Contractor, contractor's employees, as well as any subcontractor and subcontractor's employees to comply with background investigations and/or security checks which will be performed by the Department of Corrections at no charge to the Contractor.
-The Contractor agrees not to utilize any employee or subcontractor who refuses to undergo a background investigation or fails any such investigation for the purpose of this contract.
+The Contractor agrees not to utilize any employee or subcontractor who refuses to undergo any security background investigation or fails any such investigation for the purpose of this contract.
+The DOC reserves the right to not allowed anyone that does not comply with background checks or investigations.

-Any replacement of the personnel staff named in the proposal must be approved, in advance and in writing, by the Project Director, or designee.
+Any replacement of the personnel named in the proposal must be approved, in advance and in writing, by the Project Director, or designee.
 Personnel changes that are not approved by the State may be grounds for the State to terminate the contract.
 The Department of Corrections reserves the right to review and/or perform security checks on contract/subcontract personnel and may require termination of any person deemed to be a security risk by the Project Director.